google/error-prone/docs/bugpattern/GuardedBy.md

 }
 ```

-The contract is trusted, not verified: annotating a parameter whose value is
+The contract is trusted but not verified: annotating a parameter whose value is
 actually deferred to another thread can hide real concurrency bugs.

 #### False negatives with aliasing